OCA/stock-logistics-warehouse/stock_reorder_forecast/README.rst

 partner, if not set on supplier will default to category, if not set anywhere will default to Hardcoded values (ir.config.parameters period=365 days).

+THe user can also trigger orders from the supplier form.
+There is a wizard that would allow to order:

+            * All the products provided by this partner (in required amounts considering turnover_average, current stock and maximum_stock)
+            * All the products provided by this partner as primary supplier

+            This wizard also provides an overview of existing RFQ lines

 The turnover average and the ultimate purchase derived by it are calculated in bulk by a daily cron job.